Saturday, December 31, 2022

 Maria advises organizations and corporations on corporate governance, values, and strategy.
 Her experience as a journalist and an entrepreneur in the digital world makes her a sought-after keynote speaker and panelist.

-A journalist for over 35 years, Maria was CNN’s bureau chief in Manila, before working as CNN’s lead investigative reporter focusing on terrorism in Jakarta.
+A journalist for over 36 years, Maria was CNN’s bureau chief in Manila, before working as CNN’s lead investigative reporter focusing on terrorism in Jakarta.
 In 2012, she co-founded Rappler, an online news platform with an ethos of a small tech start-up, starting with a team of 12 young reporters and developers.
 Through the power of social media, Rappler has grown into the fourth-largest news website in the Philippines with over 100 journalists.
-Maria has been arrested on 10 charges related to exposing the Duterte government’s corrupt practices and was convicted of cyber-libel in June.
+Maria has had 10 arrest warrants filed against her related to exposing the Duterte government’s corrupt practices and was convicted of cyber-libel in June.
 She is out on bail pending her appeal but true to form, Ressa, vows to keep fighting.

 More recently, Maria is part of the founding group of The Real Facebook Oversight Board – composed of 25 academics, journalists, and activists that will rival the social media platform’s board.